Module Catalogue

 Description Semester When Set Percentage Comment

-Essay1A80One essay of 3000 words (that can be based on a self-created question) due at the end of Semester 1
+Essay1A85One essay of 2500 words due at the end of Semester 1

 Assessment Rationale And Relationship

 This module covers a variety of literary texts, and engages with a number of theoretical and critical concepts.
-While providing a solid general framework through the lectures and seminar discussions, it also encourages students to forge their own connections between the texts.
-For this reason, it is felt that the best method of assessment in relation to the learning and skills outcomes is the submitted essay of 3000 words (worth 80% of the mark), since it will allow students the scope to develop an independently researched essay, incorporating both primary and secondary material.
+While providing a solid general framework through lectures and seminar discussions, it also encourages students to forge their own connections between texts.
+For this reason, it is felt that the best method of assessment in relation to the learning and skills outcomes is the submitted essay of 2500 words (worth 85% of the mark) that allows students the opportunity to develop an independently researched essay, incorporating both primary and secondary material.

-The overarching idea is to engage different skills (creative as well as critical; vocal/collaborative as well as written) so that the module remains accessible, inclusive, diverse and flexible.
+There is a mid-module formative essay that is designed to help students prepare for this final essay.
+This formative assessment engages different skills (creative as well as critical) so that the module remains accessible, inclusive, diverse and flexible.

 Reading Lists